-Explore our database of over 5,400 clinical studies, searchable by keyword.
+Explore our database of over 6,500 clinical studies on light therapy, searchable by keyword.

 The effects of the helium neon laser on wound healing in rabbits and on human skin fibroblasts in vitro

 "The mean epithelialization time was 11±0.63 days for the laser-treated wounds and 12±0.12 days for the control wounds.
 The difference was not significant.
 No significant difference was found between the contraction rates of the full-thickness wounds (e.g., on the seventh postoperative day, the average wound area was 70.2±6.75% of original wound area in the laser-treated group and 66.±8.75% in the control group).
 Histopathologically, epidermal thickening and an increase in dermal vascularity were observed in healed wounds of the laser-treated groups.
 However, in vitro, this low-energy laser promoted cell growth in human fibroblast cell cultures in 2-and 3-day treated groups (p>0.05)."

 Histopathological effects of low level laser therapy on secondary healing of teat wounds in dairy cattle

 "The posthealing histoarchitectural view of irradiated specimens, particularly in Groups A and B, suggests that low level laser therapy has a beneficial influence on wound healing."

 Effect of different wavelengths of low level laser therapy on wound healing in mice